-Adoption I imeline 1-3 \(\) 3-5 \(\) 5-8 yrs impiementation Hime eline 1-3 3-3 ○ 5-8 yrs

-Magnitude of Impact Changes to front setback requirements for ADUs provide more options for homeowners for where an ADU can be sited on their lot.
+Adoption I imeline 1-3 \( \) 3-5 \( \) 5-8 yrs impiementation Hime eline 1-3 3-3 ○ 5-8 yrs Magnitude of Impact for w Changes to front setback requirements for ADUs provide more options for homeowners for where an ADU can be sited on their lot.
 Changes to design standards would provide more clarity about what it means for an ADU to be "architecturally compatible" with the primary dwelling.

-Measuring Progress City should analyze building Id be classified as a rental h •

-Affordability Targets 0 Subsidized Θ Workforce

-\bigcirc Affordable \bigcirc Market Rate

-Housing Type 0 Single-Family 0 Multi-Family

-Targets Middle Housing

-Tenure Targets \bigcirc For Rent For Sale

-Demographic \bigcirc People of Color Seniors

-Targets \circ People Experiencing Ho melessness 0 Students

-\bigcirc People with Disabilities
+Measuring Progress The City should analyze building permits annually to track ADU development.
+ADUs hould be classified as a rental housing option, though the unit may not be rented in all cases.
+Affordability 0 Subsidized $\Theta$ Workforce Targets $\bigcirc$ Affordable $\bigcirc$ Market Rate Housing Type 0 Single-Family 0 Multi-Family Targets Middle Housing Tenure Targets $\bigcirc$ For Rent For Sale Demographic Targete $\bigcirc$ People of Color Seniors Targets $\circ$ People Experiencing Ho melessness 0 Students $\bigcirc$ People with Disabilities